scotch-bright/lamda-api-gateway-event-parser/README.md

 	}
 }
 ```

+Major credits to: https://github.com/myshenin/aws-lambda-multipart-parser for this part.
+But the repo is a little outdated and no longer maintained.

 ## Not working as expected?
 Check Here!
 There are 2 assumptions this package makes (if your Lambda function is not running as per these assumptions, it may not work):